hashicorp/consul/website/source/docs/platform/k8s/run.html.md

 -> If using Helm 2, run: `helm install --name hashicorp ./consul-helm`

-_That's it._ The Helm chart does everything to setup a recommended Consul-on-Kubernetes deployment.
+_That's it._ The Helm chart does everything to set up a recommended Consul-on-Kubernetes deployment.
 In a couple minutes, a Consul cluster will be formed and a leader elected and every node will have a running Consul agent.